enkidevs/curriculum/generative-ai/chatgpt/intro-to-chatgpt/what-is-chatgpt.md

 - Formatting outputs (with tables, graphs, etc.)
 - and more...

-**Note:** All the techniques covered in this course can be applied to other text-based AI tools like Bard and Claude.
+**Note:** All the techniques covered in this course can be applied to other text-based AI tools like Bard and Claude, and even our own Enki AI!

 > 💬 Why are you interested in **ChatGPT**?
 >